tjobrien7/vigilant-enigma/proposal.md

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.

-The food item/type the customer wants to find a restauarant and price for.
+The input data would be a food item/type the customer wants to find a restauarant and price for in Madison.

 Ex: